SoumilMalik24/40-Days-DL-MLOps/README.md

 - Dataset: CIFAR-10.
 - Achieved ~65% test accuracy after 10 epochs.
 - Note: Accuracy can improve significantly with deeper models or longer training.

+## Day 9 - Transfer Learning

+- Learned how to reuse pretrained CNNs for new tasks.
+- Used MobileNetV2 pretrained on ImageNet as a feature extractor.
+- Added classifier head (Dense + Dropout + Softmax).
+- Dataset: CIFAR-10.
+- Achieved ~85–90% test accuracy in just 10 epochs.